 Many startups take this as a standard approach.

 Let’s take, Grammarly app as another example.
 Their primary domain hosts their main website, and their grammar checker uses a subdomain.

 To protect sensitive financial and personal information, e-commerce stores require more strict security guidelines and protocols.
 This situation might expect that you install specific software for various purposes.

-You may not need these additional tools and security measures to your whole site; instead, you can operate your online store from a subdomain.
+You may not need these additional tools and security measures for your whole site; instead, you can operate your online store from a subdomain.
 Subdomains like “store.mydomain.com” or “shop.mydomain.com” are examples.

 Mostly, you will install an e-commerce specific theme for your online store.
-This setup helps you to have an online store that is built from the ground up to help you sell more products and services.
+This setup helps you have an online store built from the ground up to help you sell more products and services.

 You can make a subdomain that allows you to develop a new website entirely from scratch and host this new site.
 During your website redesign time, it can be helpful to test a live version of it.

 By doing this, you can embed links, images, videos, and more and see how your website works in real-time.